ArchLeaders/MalsMerger/Readme.md

 <Input(s)> <Output-Mod-Folder> [-f|--format]
 ```

-Merges the specified mods or changelogs and places the merged file(s) canonically in the output mod folder.
+Generates changelogs for each specified mod and places the changelog(s) canonically in the output mod folder.

 ### Inputs
 > `Paths`